-Lease placement volume in the second quarter of 2016 was about flat compared to the same period last year but with a higher mix of 36-month contracts.
-We continue to expect full-year lease share to be lower than the first quarter of 2016, reflecting the parameters of our One Ford lease strategy.
+Given significant industry growth in leasing and higher new vehicle incentives, we lowered our projection on residual values which makes the relative cost of leasing higher.
+As a result, lease share and lease placement volume in the third quarter were lower compared to a year ago.
+We continue to expect full-year lease share to be lower than the first quarter of 2016, reflecting the parameters of our lease strategy.

-The following charts show lease return volumes and auction values at constant second quarter 2016 vehicle mix for vehicles returned in the respective periods:
+The following charts show lease return volumes and auction values at constant third quarter 2016 vehicle mix for vehicles returned in the respective periods: